-Figure 7 displays the normalized diurnal cycles of GPM, CMORPH, TRMM and MSWEP separated into two seasons (May-September and October-April) based on 30 min data for GPM and CMORPH (Figure 7a,b) and 3 hr data for TRMM and MSWEP (Figure 7c,d).
-In order to highlight the role of elevation for the diurnal cycle, the dashed lines display the diurnal cycles for the TP (27-45°N, 70-105 °E) when the lower elevated surroundings are included (TP + surrounding).
-All datasets show smaller amplitudes in the diurnal curves when lower elevated surrounding regions are included and larger precipitation contributions during nighttime hours.
-CMORPH exhibits earlier diurnal precipitation peaks compared to the other datasets, whereby the diurnal curves for the show also remarkable differences two seasons (Figure 7b).
-While GPM, MSWEP and TRMM show a clear evening peak during both seasons (around 17:00 local solar time, 11:00 UTC), CMORPH shows a noon and afternoon peak from October to April and an afternoon as well as an evening peak (15:00 and 20:00 local solar time, 09:00 and 14:00 UTC) from May to September.
-All datasets agree, however, on the clear valley around 12:00 local solar time (04:00 UTC), except for CMORPH during the dry season (Figure 7b).
+Figure 7 displays the normalized diurnal cycles of GPM, CMORPH, TRMM and MSWEP separated into two seasons

+(May - September and October - April) based on 30 min data for GPM and CMORPH (Fig. 7a, 7b) and 3 hourly data for TRMM and MSWEP (Fig. 7c, 7d).
+In order to highlight the role of elevation for the diurnal cycle, the dashed lines display the diurnal cycles for the TP (27 - 45 °N, 70 - 105 °E) when the lower elevated surroundings are included (TP + urrounding).
+All datasets show smaller amplitudes in the diurnal curves when lower elevated surrounding regions are cluded and larger precipitation contributions during nighttime hours.
+CMORPH exhibits earlier diurnal precipitation p aks compared to the other datasets, whereby the diurnal curves for the two seasons show also remarkable differences (Fig. 7b).
+While GPM, MSWEP and TRMM show a clear evening peak during both seasons (around 17:00 local solar time, 14:00 UTC), CMORPH shows a noon and afternoon peak from October to April and an afternoon as well as an evening peak (15:00 and 20:00 local solar time, 09:00 and 14:00 UTC) from May to September.
+All datasets agree, however, on the clear valley around 12:00 local solar time (04:00 UTC), except for CMORPH during the dry season (Fig. 7b).

-While the regionally averaged curves in Figure 7 do not reveal any significant seasonal differences (except for CMORPH), the more detailed spatial patterns of diurnal maximum precipitation show clear differences between the wet and dry season (Figure 8).
-During the wet season (May-September), the western plateau is dominated by maximum precipitation in the afternoon to early evening (15:00-18:00 local solar time), while the eastern plateau exhibits earlier afternoon precipitation maxima between 12:00 and 15:00 local solar time.
-Maximum precipitation in the time slots 15:00-18:00 and 21:00-00:00 local solar time occur at many locations of the plateau during this season, as was depicted in Figure 7a.
-Lower elevated terrains, for example, at the leeside of the Himalayas, are marked by maximum precipitation during nighttime in the wet season (Figure 8).
-During the dry season (Oct-Apr) the spatial distribution of diurnal precipitation maxima shows a generally more patchy pattern, so that it is difficult to distinguish any larger regions which is
+While the regionally averaged curves in Figure 7 do not reveal any significant seasonal differences (except for C/IORPH), the more detailed spatial patterns of diurnal maximum precipitation show clear differences between the wet and dry season (Figure 8).
+During the wet season (May - September), the western plateau is dominated by maximum placipitation in the afternoon to early evening (15:00 - 18:00 local solar time), while the eastern plateau exhibits earlier afternoon precipitation maxima between 12:00 and 15:00 local solar time.
+Maximum precipitation in the time outs 15:00 - 18:00 and 21:00 - 00:00 local solar time occur at many locations of the plateau during this season, as us depicted in Figure 7a.
+Lower elevated terrains, e.g. at the leeside of the Himalayas, are marked by maximum precipitation during nighttime in the wet season (Fig. 8).
+During the dry season (Oct - Apr) the spatial distribution or diurnal precipitation maxima shows a generally more patchy pattern, so that it is difficult to distinguish any larger r gions which is marked by the same maxima.
+Only the northwestern plateau stands out by shifting the early evening - vening precipitation peak to a peak in the early morning with maximum precipitation between 06:00 and 09:00 local solar time (Fig. 8).